 Performance wise, the Stillare performs very well.
 The small chamber allows for a nice and warm vape with lots of flavor.
 Compared to something like the Patriot with the same .4 ohm setup, I can say that the Stillare provides a much warmer vape with a bolder flavor, even with the airflow much wider than that of the smaller air holes of the Patriot.
 I can’t accurately speak to any difference that the gold-plated posts may make as I don’t have a Stillare without the plating and comparing it to any atomizer even if it were similar, I feel would be unfair.
 On the other hand, I can say that with the brass center pin and gold posts, the coils do seem to heat up much quicker than on other similar setups.
 Keep in mind though that many things come into play, and my experience may differ from yours depending on the build and devices you are using.

 The Stillare is priced at $117 dollars including shipping.
 It’s definitely one of the more expensive rebuildable dripping atomizers out there right now, especially considering that the design itself is nothing new, revolutionary or different.
 Cartel Mods is aiming for the high-class feeling – with the overall presentation, from the photos on the website, to the tin case, the deep engravings and finish; they try hard to present you with something that feels like it was worth your money and that they care about their product.
 In my opinion …they deliver.
 There are other atomizers in the same price range that come delivered to you in nothing more than bubble wrap with shallow, weak looking logos and fresh markings from the machining process.
 I personally think the Stillare is worth every penny, a bit expensive considering it’s just another dripper.
 However, it performs fantastic, provides me with the nice, warm, airy vape I love and it’s very easy to work on.
-I find myself reaching for the device that my Stillare sits upon more and more.Incoming Search Terms:, stillare rda (44), stillare atomizer (30), what is an rda vape (7), stillare review (6), stillare (6), cartel mod review (6), stillare atomizer review (5), stillare rda review (5), rdas vaping (2), stellare rda (2)
+I find myself reaching for the device that my Stillare sits upon more and more.Incoming Search Terms:, stillare rda (58), stillare atomizer (35), what is an rda vape (10), stillare (8), cartel mod review (7), stillare review (6), stillare atomizer review (5), Vape Mod Reviews (5), stillare rda review (5), beginner rda (3)

 The Stillare is a beautiful RDA that performs fantastic.
 The price is a bit on the high side - However, it will all depend on the person, and whether or not it's worth it to them.
 While in my opinion it's one of the best performing RDA's I've used and was money well spent.
 That's not to say that someone who does not want to spend nearly $120 dollars on an RDA can't get a good satisfying vape on something like an igo-w that costs only $30 dollars.